 So, I guess you could say that I have my own form of the thing called OCD that we so often joke about.
 Funny, isn’t it – that one person’s pristine is another’s chaos.
 I’ll leave you with this one, though.

 “If a cluttered desk is a sign of a cluttered mind, then what are we to think of an empty desk?”

-Disclaimer: The featured image was obtained from Pixabay under a Creative Commons license.
-J takes no responsibility for any unmade beds or chaos that may ensue in your home after reading this article.
+Disclaimer: The featured image and Pinterest image were obtained from Pixabay under a Creative Commons license.
+J takes no responsibility for any unmade beds or chaos that may ensue in your home after reading this.
 Should those events occur, she offers her full support in spirit, whilst sitting in her unmade bed and drinking yet another cup of tea.